escottalexander/stablecoin-challenge/README.md

     *   Some actors will look at the `borrowRate`.
 If it's attractive, they will deposit ETH and mint MyUSD (potentially selling it on the DEX for more ETH, representing leveraged traders).
     *   Other actors will look at the `savingsRate`.
 If it's attractive, they will buy MyUSD from the DEX and stake it in `MyUSDStaking.sol`.
     *   Run this script from your `challenge-stablecoin` directory: `yarn simulate`.
-    *   Observe your Hardhat node console and the frontend.
+    *   Observe your console and the frontend.
 You should see activity: collateral deposits, MyUSD mints, stakes, and DEX swaps.
 The MyUSD price on the DEX will fluctuate.
-    *   Experiment: Manually set very high or very low borrow/savings rates using the frontend controls (which use `RateController.sol`) and re-run `yarn simulate` (or parts of it if it's iterative).
+    *   Experiment: Manually set very high or very low borrow/savings rates using the frontend controls (which use `RateController.sol`) while running `yarn simulate`.
 How does the MyUSD price react?

 2.  **`yarn interest-rate-controller` Script:**
     *   This script attempts to automatically adjust the `borrowRate` (in `MyUSDEngine`) and `savingsRate` (in `MyUSDStaking`) to try and bring the MyUSD price on the DEX towards $1.